kurron/avro-experiment/README.md

 }
 ```

-The application would consume the JSON and dereference the `schema` attribute and read
+The application would consume the JSON, dereference the `schema` attribute and read
 the `data` attribute with that schema.
-The AMQP protocol has the `type` header which
+In a RabbitMQ setting, the AMQP protocol has
-can be used to hold the schema reference to the binary payload, if RabbitMQ messaging
+the `type` header which can be used to hold the schema reference to the binary payload.

-is being used.
-The benefit of perfect deserialization coupled with by-hand migration
+The benefit of perfect deserialization coupled with by-hand migration rules must be
-rules must be questioned.
-The application must be updated each time an unknown schema
+questioned.
+The application must be updated each time an unknown schema is encountered.
-is encountered.
 This is not the case when using Avro generated data objects.
-Perhaps
+Perhaps automated testing
-automated testing of any newly generated schema is a better solution.
-We've essentially
+of any newly generated schema is a better solution?
+We've essentially done that in this
-done that in this project and ideas could be refined into something that could live in
+project and ideas could be refined into something that could live in a CI/CD pipeline.
-a CI/CD pipeline.
+At least the author of the change would know that she is creating a breaking change.

 ## Serialization Notes
 These tests used the `DataFileWriter` to encode data to disk which worked fine in